sabila-bernard/SpatialBinningPipeline/README.md

 # SpatialBANKSY
 Curio Seeker spatial transcriptomics data are high-dimensional and sparse, resulting in low signal-to-noise ratios for downstream analyses.
-To address this, this pipeline performs spatial binning of Curio Seeker data into grids, improving UMI counts while preserving spatial structure.
+To address this, this pipeline performs spatial binning of Curio Seeker data into grids, improving UMI counts while preserving and refining spatial structure through neighborhood-aware integration.

 The binned data are then processed with BANKSY ([GitHub](https://github.com/prabhakarlab/Banksy/blob/devel/README.md)), a neighborhood-based analysis method that integrates each bin's gene expression with that of its neighbors.
-BANKSY accounts for spatial relationships and context between each bin and enables the identification of coherent spatial domains.
+BANKSY accounts for spatial relationships and context between each bin and enables the identification of coherent spatial domains, and supports downstream analyses such as clustering, marker identification, and spatial visualization.

 ## Pipeline Overview